GamuNetwork/logger/javascript/readme.md

 Logger.addSensitiveData('password'); // add 'password' to the tdst of sensitive data (if a log message contains 'password', it will be hidden)

-Logger.setModule('my-module'); // set the module name for this file to 'my-module' (this will be displayed in the log message) (by default, no module name is set)
+Logger.setModule('my-module'); // set the module name for the current file to 'my-module' (this will be displayed in the log message) (by default, no module name is set)
 ```

 > Please note that the logger can be used without any configuration.
 The default configuration is: